 Lycksele Hospital, the only emergency hospital in the county, covers an area the size of Switzerland.
 Considering this fact, Lycksele Airport is a crucial hub for ambulance flights as a public service.

-Från July 1 st 2018 Amapola Flyg in cooperation with Direktflyg will fly Vilhelmina - Arlanda via Lycksele.
+From 1st July 2018 Amapola Flyg will operate on the route Vilhelmina - Arlanda via Lycksele.

 There are flights from Monday to Friday and Sundays.
 Fly Taxi, private Jets, one and two engined planes and helicopters traffic the airport.
 Charter airplanes also occur at Lycksele Airport.

-Lycksele Airport is the home base of Västerbottens Landstings (County Council) ambulance helicopter.
-The effect of this service to citizens is invaluable, with faster transportations to larger hospitals.
-The fastest ways to reach mountain regions and inland forests are by helicopter.
-Lycksele Airport is also a base for transplantation transports.
+Lycksele Airport is the home base of Region Västerbottens (County Council) ambulance helicopter.
+The effect of this service to citizens is invaluable, with faster transportation to larger hospitals.
+The fastest ways to reach mountaineous regions and inland forests are by helicopter.
+Lycksele Airport is also a base for transplantation and medical air transports.